IDSIA/sacred/docs/observers.rst

 ***********************
 When you run an experiment you want to keep track of enough information, such that you can analyse the results, and even reproduce them if needed.
-The way ``sacred`` helps you doing that is by making letting you attach *Observers* to your experiment.
+The way Sacred helps you doing that is by making letting you attach *Observers* to your experiment.

 - assume a local MongoDB (link to instructions)